 If you are an Ordinary Seafarer Member your minimum contribution rate is 4% of earnings and your employer is required to contribute a minimum of 8% of your earnings.
 These contribution rates may be reduced by any contributions you and your employer makes to MKS or any other KiwiSaver scheme.
 Notwithstanding these minimum contribution rates, higher contribution rates may be agreed in the employment agreements of participating employers.

-To attract the maximum KiwiSaver annual Member Tax Credit of $521.43 you need to contribute not less than $1,042.86 to MKS in each financial year.
+As a MKS member, to attract the maximum KiwiSaver annual Government Contribution of $521.43 you need to contribute not less than $1,042.86 to MKS in each financial year.